Snowflake-Labs/sfquickstarts/site/sfguides/src/snowblind/snowblind.md

 > Note: if you stopped earlier and came back to continue, be sure you have set the same envirnoment (*i.e.* used the same role, database, schema, and warehouse - as well as setting the keys up again so they are in the session variables).
 Otherwise you may get different results.

+> Note: The `encrypt_ff3_string_pass3()` UDF contains a custom alphabet which determines what characters can be used in the FF3 tokenization.
+If your data contains characters not listed in that alphabet, then you would need to add it to that alphabet.
+If you intend to use this demo with any data aside from the demo data provided, then please take care to review that alphabet to ensure it meets your needs.

 ``` */
 --- Install & Test the Python-based Tokenization UDFs for Email Strings
 -------------------------------------